datasciencecampus/mobius/README.md

   --help  Show this message and exit.

 Commands:
-  download  Download svg for a given country using the country code full      Produce full CSV of trend data from PDF/SVG input ls        List all the PDFs available in the buckets pdf       List all the PDFs available in the buckets proc      Process a given country SVG summary   Produce summary CSV of regional headline figures from CSV svg       List all the SVGs available in the buckets
+  download  Download SVG and PDF for a given country using the country code full      Produce full CSV of trend data from PDF and SVG input ls        List all the PDFs available in the buckets pdf       List all the PDFs available in the buckets svg       List all the SVGs available in the buckets proc      Process a given country's SVG summary   Produce summary CSV of regional headline figures from CSV
 ```

 1. **Check for, and download, SVG and PDF files using `mobius.py ls|svg` and `mobius.py download` commands**: